The Dovetailed Log House in Early America

 Although I go to great lengths to ensure quality logs go into your log structure, you may feel more comfortable using logs that have been structurally graded by an accredited log grading agency.
 Or perhaps your local building inspector will require grade-stamped logs.
 In either of these instances, I can supply building logs that have been structurally graded according to Log Home Council Grading Standards.

 Once your logs arrive at my yard, great care is taken to insure that they maintain that sawmill fresh look.
-All timbers are stacked and stored in my shop, with multiple box-fans providing sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
+All timbers are stacked and stored in my shop, and during the warm months, multiple box-fans provide sufficient air flow between layers in the stack, to help inhibit any possible fungal growth.
 White pine is especially susceptible to blue stain, a fungus that attacks only the sapwood, and is present in airborne spores when dew points are high and air temperatures range between 40 and 105 degrees.
 Structurally, it is of no consequence, but it is visually unappealing (to most) and difficult to eradicate once it takes hold.
 Keeping timbers dry and with good air-flow are important preventive measures in the fight against blue-stain.